orbant12/Clippify/README.md

 # Clippify README

 Welcome to Clippify, a comprehensive and multifaceted project that showcases my mastery of various technologies and skills relevant to the tech industry.
-This README is designed to provide a detailed insight into the key components and accomplishments of this project, specifically tailored for a tech job recruiter.
+This README is designed to provide a detailed insight into the key components and accomplishments of this project, specifically tailored for a tech job recruiter

 ### Table of Contents
 1. [Technologies Used](#technologies-used)